ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

                                             bool new_evaluation_point) = 0;
       };

-   Ceres will call ``PrepareForEvaluation()`` every time, and once before it computes the residuals and/or the Jacobians.

-   User parameters (the double* values provided by the us) are fixed until the next call to ``PrepareForEvaluation()``.
+   Ceres will call ``PrepareForEvaluation`` every time, and once before it computes the residuals and/or the Jacobians.
+Before calling ``PrepareForEvaluation``, Ceres will update the parameter blocks to the values that will be used for evaluating the cost functions.
+These values are are fixed until the next call to ``PrepareForEvaluation``.
 If ``new_evaluation_point == true``, then this is a new point that is different from the last evaluated point.
 Otherwise, it is the same point that was evaluated previously (either Jacobian or residual) and the user can use cached results from previous evaluations.
-If ``evaluate_jacobians`` is true, then Ceres will request Jacobians in the upcoming cost evaluation.
+If ``evaluate_jacobians`` is true, then Ceres will request Jacobians in the upcoming cost function evaluation.

    Using this callback interface, Ceres can notify you when it is about to evaluate the residuals or Jacobians.
-With the callback, you can share computation between residual blocks by doing the shared computation in PrepareForEvaluation() before Ceres calls CostFunction::Evaluate() on all the residuals.
-It also enables caching results between a pure residual evaluation and a residual & Jacobian evaluation, via the new_evaluation_point argument.
+With the callback, you can share computation between residual blocks by doing the shared computation in ``PrepareForEvaluation`` before Ceres calls :func:`CostFunction::Evaluate` on all the residuals.
+It also enables caching results between a pure residual evaluation and a residual & Jacobian evaluation, via the ``new_evaluation_point`` argument.

    One use case for this callback is if the cost function compute is moved to the GPU.
 In that case, the prepare call does the actual cost